desihub/desispec/doc/coadd.rst

 * The 5*S10 FILTER values in the FIBERMAP are combined into a single comma-separated list stored as a single S50 FILTER value in HDU4 of the brick file.
 This is a workaround until we sort out issues with astropy.io.fits and cfitsio handling of 5*S10 arrays.
 * The mock resolution matrices do not have np.sum(R,axis=1) == 1 for all rows and go slightly negative in the tails.
 * The wlen values in HDU2 have some roundoff errors, e.g., z-band wlen[-1] = 9824.0000000014425
-* Masking via ivar=0 is implemented but not well tested yet
+* Masking via ivar=0 is implemented but not well tested yet.
+* We need a way to programmatically determine the brick name given a target ID, in order to locate the relevant files.
+Otherwise, target ID is not a useful way to define a sample (a la plate-mjd-fiber or ThingID) and an alternative is needed for downstream science users.

 Mock Data Tests
 ===============